Mike Reid (actor): Personal life

-In 1958, he married his first wife, Sheila Axe, they had a son and a daughter together, their son died as an infant from a mouth infection.
-The couple divorced in 1967.

-Later he married his longtime live-in partner Shirley (née Allder) in 1971; they had twin sons Mark and Michael.
+In 1971, he married his longtime live-in partner Shirley (née Allder); they had two sons, Mark and Michael.

-In 1990 he suffered tragedy when his son Mark committed suicide by dousing himself with petrol after years of suffering with mental health problems.
-Just four months after Mark's death, Mark's daughter, died from cot death.
+In March 1990, Reid suffered tragedy when his son Mark was a victim of suicide by dousing himself with barbecue fuel and burning himself to death after years of suffering with mental health problems; he had previously shot dead his best friend at Reid's house.
+Just four months after Mark's death, Mark's daughter died from cot death.
 Reid coped by ploughing himself into work, but he said years later "People must see me on the TV or in cabaret laughing, singing, cracking gags and imagine that time has healed the pain and the scars.
 If only they knew.
-My son is locked away (inside) - not forgotten, just hidden away in what part we keep our private grief.
+My son is locked away (inside) – not forgotten, just hidden away in what part we keep our private grief.
 Otherwise I couldn't function."

 Reid was known to be opposed to plans to introduce blasphemy laws, for the effect this would have on satire, comedy and free speech.

-Reid was a friend of fellow actor and stand-up comedian Freddie Starr: together they introduced their sometime bodyguard, the bareknuckle fighter Lenny McLean, to acting.
-McLean went on to appear in Lock, Stock and Two Smoking Barrels.

 During the 1970s, Reid was president of Chelmsford City.